Are these the best classical tracks of 2024?

 I don’t mean to belittle the songs and character pieces that make up the bulk of Clarke’s oeuvre.
 But a work like the viola sonata reveals that she was capable of much more.
 In the span of three movements, she brings an engaging story in a highly personal language – a unique blend of the musical influences that surrounded her.

-Perhaps surprisingly, considering what we know about her character, the beginning of Clarke’s viola sonata sparkles with confidence.
+The beginning of Clarke’s viola sonata sparkles with confidence.
 Over a sustained chord on the piano, the viola takes off forte and impetuoso with a clarion call of a melody that sounds almost improvised, but will turn out to contain the musical material for the entire movement – and beyond.

 The hotheaded self-confidence of the first few notes soon begins to wane, like a balloon that rapidly deflates.
 The melody sinks to the lower register of the viola and settles on a gently rolling pastoral motif.
 Then the tension rises again, the piano joins in, and the first movement really takes off.